mwittig/tracking_chain_no_truffle/README.md

 ```

-### 3 Deployment
+### 3 Migration

-To keep this project simple, Truffle is being used here once.
+A "build"-directory may already occur in the hierarchy of the first repository.
+If this is not the case, the project needs to be compiled and deployed.
+To keep itsimple, Truffle is being used here once.
 Back into the first console type:
 ``` sh
 cd ../tracking_chain
 truffle migrate --reset --network testNet